anilzen/anilzen.github.io/content/post/2023/waves-on-unbounded-domains/index.md

 $$ u(x,t) = f_+(x-t) + f_-(x+t). $$
 The functions $f_\pm$ travel unchanged along the curves $x\pm t$.
 We call these curves *characteristics*.
 The characteristics extend infinitely in both directions.

-We solved the \eqref{1} explicitly, but more interesting wave equations cannot be solved like this.
+We solved \eqref{1} explicitly, but more interesting wave equations cannot be solved like this.
 They include higher dimensions, varying coefficients, potential terms, source functions, nonlinearities, etc. For those cases, we use numerical methods.

 But there's a problem.
 The wave equation is posed on a spatially unbounded domain, $x\in(-\infty, \infty)$[^infinity].
 Before we can solve the equation numerically, we need to decide what to do with the unbounded domain.